Quantum pure noise-induced transitions: A truly nonclassical limit cycle sensitive to number parity: Introduction

 For systems with two basins of attraction, additive noise with sufficient intensity may kick the system back and forth between the two basins.
 Such a state change has been called a \noisi\ ``transition'' in the sense that noise activates a transition between two preexisting states, e.g.~in Refs.~\cite{NA16,FM18} (see Fig.~\ref{CounterExample}).
 This is essentially what enables many noisy bistable phenomena, such as stochastic resonance.\footnote{Note that in stochastic resonance a deterministic sinusoidal force is also included in addition to a random force.
 However, the sinusoidal force only changes the height of the middle barrier relative to the bottom of the two wells in Fig.~\ref{CounterExample} in time.
 This effectively allows the likelihood of a jump occurring between the two wells in Fig.~\ref{CounterExample} to be modulated in time.
 It does not alter the basic character of additive noise, namely that it simply provides a random force which can only push the system around on the potential landscape.} This is also the case with recent work showing that additive noise can drive bistability between two synchronisation states in an open quantum system \cite{WKM16}.
 Thus, it is important to distinguish noise-activated bistability (illustrated in Fig.~\ref{CounterExample}) from the pure \noisi\ bistability in, e.g.~Refs.~\cite{Tou87,GT87,BDM14}, a point which Ref.~\cite{BDM14} has highlighted and illustrated in Fig.~\ref{SummaryDiagram}.
+The effect of multiplicative noise on a bistable quantum system has been studied, but only with classical noise, and with the system in its classical limit \cite{GBR05}.

 We highlight again that our quantum limit cycle in this paper is the result of a pure \noisi\ transition, and to achieve such dynamics, multiplicative noise is necessary.
 One way to see why Refs.~\cite{SBBC14}--\cite{FM18} fall short of a pure noise-induced transition is to appeal to potential landscapes.
 If we associate the landscape with the system state, then additive noise simply pushes a system around on a preexisting landscape, but multiplicative noise can play a direct role in creating the potential landscape.
 We will explain again what makes our \noisi\ transition pure more precisely using equations next, when we present our quantum model.